vacu9708/Study-records/Operating system/Process synchronization/README.md

 }
 ~~~

-# Example with multi processing
+## Example with multi-processing
-## Without a semaphore where the critical section is not protected, so the output is unstable.
+There is no semaphore that protects the critical section, so the output is unstable.
 ~~~python
 from multiprocessing import Process, Value, Lock